Danjuma: Parker gives update on Bournemouth winger's future after rejected transfer offers

 - Sam Edozie: Man City's 'incredible' pre-season star who has impressed Guardiola

-When asked if Danjuma will still be at the club by the end of the transfer window, Parker said per Tribal Football: “Well, I don't know about that.
+When asked if the 24-year-old will still be at the club by the end of the transfer window, Parker said per Tribal Football: “Well, I don't know about that.
 I can't commit to that.

 "I think it's been well-documented, while we're in a transfer window, one of your best players, you understand you're vulnerable in that.
 We've rejected a bid from another club.
 I don't know whether that other club will come back, I don't know whether other clubs are around it.
 So I can't be committal on that.